 It also refers to an earlier communication by the Ministry of Social Justice to other officers of the central and state government requesting them not to use the term ‘Dalit’ when they mean the constitutional term ‘Scheduled Caste’.
-That communication came after the in a petition filed by one Mohanlal Mohar which seems to suggest that the Central and State Government should refrain from using ‘Dalit’ in official documents.
+That communication came after the order of the Madhya Pradesh High Court in a petition filed by one Mohanlal Mohar which seems to suggest that the Central and State Government should refrain from using ‘Dalit’ in official documents.

 Neither the MP High Court nor the Bombay High Court direct or in manner demand that the use of the word ‘Dalit’ be banned under all circumstances.

 The MP High Court merely says that “the Central Government/State Government and its functionaries would refrain from using the nomenclature ‘Dalit’ for the members belonging to the Scheduled Castes and Scheduled Tribes as the same does not find mentioned in the Constitution of India or any statute.”[sic]

 The Bombay High Court on the other hand, notes that the central government has asked its officers to not use the term and on an argument made by counsel for the petitioner, asks the I&B Ministry to “consider” issuing directions to the media regarding the use of “Dalit”.
 There’s nothing here which suggests that the media be asked to refrain from using this word.